yurm04/CISC2350/README.md

 - Section `e01` is the Monday night Rose Hill class.

 So, the code samples for the Lincoln Center, lecture1 session can be found in the `samples/lecture1/c01` directory.

+## <a name="contribute"></a>Contributing
+This repo is open source and all are welcome to contribute :tada:  Please review the repo [contributing guide](CONTRIBUTING.md) before opening an issue, submitting a pull request, or participating in any open discussions.